The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 \begin{remark} Note that these may be seen as models of a multi-sorted essentially algebraic theory (\cite[3.34]{adamek-rosicky}), with sorts indexed by $\N + \N \times \N$. \end{remark}

 This definition is best understood in terms of its prototypical example:

-\begin{example}Let $\TT$ be any type theory.
-Then there is a contextual category $\CC(\TT)$, described as follows: \begin{itemize} \item $\ob_n \CC(\TT)$ consists of the contexts $[ x_1 \oftype A_1,\ \ldots,\ x_n \oftype A_n ]$ of length $n$, up to definitional equality and renaming of free variables; \item maps of $\CC(\TT)$ are \emph{context morphisms}, or \emph{substitutions}, considered up to definitional equality and renaming of free variables.
+\begin{example}[Cartmell {\cite[p2.6]{cartmell:thesis}}; cf.\ also \cite{voevodsky:c-system-of-module}, \cite{voevodsky:subsystems-and-quotients}] Let $\TT$ be the dependent type theory given by the structural rules of Section~\ref{subsec:structural-rules}, plus any selection of the subsequent logical rules.\footnote{Heuristically, $\TT$ may be “any type theory” here; but there is no established definition of what this means!} Then there is a contextual category $\CC(\TT)$, described as follows: \begin{itemize} \item $\ob_n \CC(\TT)$ consists of the contexts $[ x_1 \oftype A_1,\ \ldots,\ x_n \oftype A_n ]$ of length $n$, up to definitional equality and renaming of free variables; \item maps of $\CC(\TT)$ are \emph{context morphisms}, or \emph{substitutions}, considered up to definitional equality and renaming of free variables.
 That is, a map